zielony272/Ps-Tech-Store/README.md

 # Ps-Tech-Store
-This app is designed for downloading games/game ports/apps etc. Dedicated for channel Playstationtech.
+This app is designed for downloading games/game ports/apps etc. Dedicated for youtube channel Playstationtech.
 App will be developed more in the future.
 For now it has a few options:
  - download option for big game ports
  - files delete  option for downloaded files.
 Ux0:/download/ + filename by default